Updated Oct. 10, 2025

 Vaccine Information

-As of September 2024, the updated 2024-2025 COVID-19 vaccines are available and authorized for everyone 6 months of age and older.
+The updated 2025-2026 COVID-19 vaccines are available and authorized for people on the CDC High Risk for COVID list.
 DPH continues to recommend that people speak with their health care provider to evaluate individual risks and benefits of vaccination.

 Because COVID-19 is still causing illness, hospitalizations and even deaths, DPH especially recommends those at greatest risk for severe COVID-19 receive the COVID-19 vaccine.
-This includes people ages 65 years and older and those with chronic medical conditions, living in a long-term care facility, or who are pregnant or breastfeeding.
-For older adults, a second dose of the current COVID-19 vaccine may be indicated.
-Talk with your health care provider to see if you need a second dose.
+This includes people who are:

 VaccineAuthorized for: